Dr Holly Langstaff

 Holly is interested in modern and contemporary literature and thought.

-Her monograph Art and Technology in Maurice Blanchot (Edinburgh University Press, 2023) reappraises the influential French thinker Maurice Blanchot’s writing from the 1940s to his late work in the 1980s, demonstrating how Blanchot’s exploration of the question of technology remains decisive throughout his career.
-The book situates Blanchot’s fictional and critical work in the context of his thinking of art as techne — the Greek root of ‘technology’ meaning both craft and art — as it develops out of Martin Heidegger’s philosophy.
-The book is freely available online thanks to the gold open access publishing scheme OpenUP.
+Her first monograph Art and Technology in Maurice Blanchot was published by Edinburgh University Press in 2023.
+This book reappraises the influential French thinker Maurice Blanchot’s writing from the 1940s to his late work in the 1980s, demonstrating how Blanchot’s exploration of the question of technology remains decisive throughout his career.
+It situates Blanchot’s fictional and critical work in the context of his thinking of art as techne – the Greek root of ‘technology’ meaning both craft and art – as it develops out of Martin Heidegger’s philosophy.

-Monograph: Art and Technology in Maurice Blanchot (Edinburgh University Press, 2023)
+Art and Technology in Maurice Blanchot (Edinburgh University Press, 2023) – available fully open access

 Review of A World in Ruins: Chronicles of Intellectual Life, 1943 by Maurice Blanchot, trans. by Michael Holland, Modern and Contemporary France, 26: 1 (2018), 103-04